usnistgov/BF/content/en/Info/BF Classes/_MEM/CWE2BF.md

 The BF Memory Bugs classes relate to particular CWEs by BF MAD, MMN, and MUS operations and/or consequences.

-The generated digraphs (see Figure 1 and Figure 2) of all memory-related show this correspondence both by operation (Figure 1) and by consequence (Figure 2).
+The generated digraphs (see Figure 1 and Figure 2) of all memory-related CWEs show this correspondence both by operation (Figure 1) and by consequence (Figure 2).
 An edge starts at a child CWE and ends at a parent CWE.
 Bug reporting tools would use base or variant CWEs, but they may also use higher abstraction level CWEs if there is not enough specific information about the bug or if there is no related base CWE.
 The outline style of a CWE node indicates the CWE level of abstraction: pillar, class, base, or variant.

 The digraphs demonstrate that the MAD, MMN, and MUS classes  cover all memory-related CWEs, and potentially beyond, while providing a better structured way for describing these kinds of bugs/weaknesses.